Toggle menu

 Planning policy

-As it is a key element of the Plan's Vision, the Site must be considered in the context of its relationship with other key areas and sites including: the Conge, the Town Centre, Hall Quay and the Third River Crossing (a major infrastructure project opening in the autumn 2023).
+Policy CS17 in the Local Plan Core Strategy highlights that North Quay represents an area considered under-utilised but offers potential for developing a mixed-use quarter.
+As it is a key element of the Plan's Vision, North Quay must be considered in the context of its relationship with other key areas and sites including: the Conge, the Town Centre, Hall Quay and the Third River Crossing - a major £121 million infrastructure project which opened in February 2024.

-The North Quay Supplementary Planning Document which was adopted in July 2020 sets out a positive and flexible vision and framework for the redevelopment.
+The North Quay Supplementary Planning Document which was adopted in 2020 sets out a positive and flexible vision and framework for the redevelopment.
 This document is not a blueprint for the redevelopment of the site but does explain the objective that proposals will be of high quality design and successful place making which reflect the characteristics of the area, not least of which is its water frontage and key location between the town centre and the railway station.

 Key Council objectives for North Quay